api3dao/oev-docs/docs/oev/searchers/understanding-auctioneer.md

 on the [API3 Market](https://market.api3.org/).

 For each proxy there is a separate auction that takes place.
-The auction is documented in the [Auction Cycle](/oev/overview/auction-cycle.md) page but there are some nuances in the auctioneer state that are noted here.
+The auction is documented on the [Auction Cycle](/oev/overview/auction-cycle.md) page but there are some nuances in the auctioneer state that are noted here.

 For each proxy the following checks are done by auctioneer during an auction to